QuickStart Mobile Automation

 Tutorial Steps

-Step 1 - For Test Modeller to build the automation library and initial assets you need to set up a Project.
+Step 1 - For Quality Modeller to build the automation library and initial assets you need to set up a Project.
 So in the main portal click Create Project.

 Name the Project, give it a description, and select next.